ivandotv/typescript-babel-jest-rollup/README.md

 - `jest-watch-typeahead` (for filtering tests by file name or test name)
 - `jest-junit` for reporting coverage.

-### Rollup

-Rollup is used to compile and bundle the code for the browser.
-Rollup configuration compiles:

-- `umd` versions with and without polyfills
-- `esm` versions for modern browsers with and without polyfills.
-Version without polyfills will be referenced by `package.json` `module` field.

-Peer dependencies will not be bundled.

 ### ESLint and Prettier